jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 This [Google spreadsheet](https://docs.google.com/spreadsheets/d/16_CcUQc5bgAiJn2VALGp537uQzavInd5tyqzTbNvQLI/edit?usp=sharing) shows the list of terms from [data-before.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-before.csv), the reference ontology terms I want to map them too, and the import technique I will use.
 It also shows how you can use the OntoMaton plugin to make searching easier.

 I've saved a copy of the Google spreadsheet to [terms.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/terms.csv), and I've written some example code for doing the conversion automatically: [TermMapper](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/src/java/obo_tutorial/TermMapper.java).
-If you follow the instructions in the [code/README.md](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/README.md) file to build everything, you can run it using a command like this:
+If you follow the instructions in the [code/README.md](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/README.md), you can run it using a command like this:

     cd examples
     java -jar ../bin/obo-tutorial.jar map terms.csv data-before.csv data-after.csv

+You can see the result in [data-after.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-after.csv).

 ## Importing Terms